ASLeonard/pangenome_summer_school/Practicals.md

 For minimap2, the parameters are `-a` to output SAM with base-level alignment, `-x map-hifi` to use mapping parameters appropriate for HiFi reads, and `-t 4` to use 4 threads.
 For samtools, we are coordinate-sorting the output with 4 threads (`-@ 4`) and creating the ".csi" index file on the fly (`--write-index`).

+---

-We can now load the alignments into IGV to inspect them to get a feel for the data.
+We can now load the alignments into **IGV** to inspect them to get a feel for the data.
 In particular, examine the alignments near the start/end of the chromosome as well as looking for large, complex variants.

+Also load the Illumina and ONT r9 data and see how the alignments compare for different reads from the same sample!

+---

-At this stage, we can also generate some simple output for our sample.
+At this stage, we can also generate some simple analyses for our sample.
 We can generate a "consensus" sequence, effectively changing reference bases with variants from the alignments.
 We can also directly call variants from the alignments and get a set of SNPs.
 ```